jkeefe/cuny-prototyping-lab/SYLLABUS.md

 ## Spirit

-We're going to learn how to play, experiment, learn and tinker -- all with the goal of making new ways to experience and information.
-And that includes everyone.
-So participation is key.
+We're going to learn how to play, experiment, learn and tinker -- all with the goal of making new ways to experience and consume information.
+This is a hands-on class, and participation is key.
 Let's have some fun and make great things.

 ## Schedule